ambitus/pyracf/common/run_as_userid.md

 #### 📥 Parameters
 * `new_userid`<br>
   The **z/OS userid** who's authority this "Admin" object will use to make security requests.
-If you pass in `None`, this will clear any userid previously set for this "Admin" object.
+If `None` is specified, the default behavior will take effect, and the calling user's authority will be used to make security requests.

 #### ❌ Raises
 * `UserIdError`<br>